≡ Menu

 This is why…

-Probably the greatest risk to your English Foxhound’s health is the possibility of suffering form an injury and why we here at IndulgeYourPet always recommend any English Foxhound owner take a moment and consider purchasing a pet insurance policy on their new puppy.
+Probably the most significant risk to your English Foxhound’s health is the possibility of suffering from an injury, and that is why we here at IndulgeYourPet always recommend any English Foxhound owner take a moment and consider purchasing a pet insurance policy on their new puppy.

-For more information on who we “feel” currently offers the “best” pet insurance policies in the industry right now, we would encourage you to check out our Top 10 Best Pet Insurance Companies article.
+For more information on who we “feel” currently offers the “best” pet insurance policies, we encourage you to check out our Top 10 Best Pet Insurance Companies article.

 I have an American Foxhound who fits this description Perfectly!
 All I can say is that though this breed may be a lot to handle at first, they settle in well and you will learn to love them to death!